 - Attracting investments towards transport infrastructure - potential lines for action [892 KB]

 All contributions from the side of the Commission and the European Coordinators were greatly appreciated by the Ministers in their discussion and taken up in many statements.
-The Italian Presidency summarized the proceedings in a report (include version EN and IT).
+The Italian Presidency summarized the proceedings in a report.